-Columns 40-72 (Job Description)
+Columns 40-74 (Job Description)

-Columns 40 through 72 are for your comments.
+Columns 40 through 74 are for your comments.
 You can use any characters you want in these columns.
 If the sort program prints specification lines (the column 27 entry is a zero or blank), the comments you include in these columns are printed.
 Comments have no effect on the program.
-Record type specifications tell the sort program which of the records in a file are to be sorted.
-Remember, if all of the records in a file are to be sorted, and they all have the same format, record type specifications are not required.